Sazid60/Sazid60/README.md

 <h2 >📚 CURRENTLY LEARNING </h2>

 - Next.js + TypeScript – it's like a complicated dance, but I keep stepping on my own feet
 - Mongoose – thinking it's helping, but my data is still getting lost
-- PostgreSQL – why does it feels like I'm speaking to a wall?
+- PostgreSQL – why does it feel like I'm speaking to a wall?
-- Prisma – acting like I know what a migration is <br> <br>
+- Prisma – acting like I know what a migration is
+- AWS – like renting a spaceship when I just need a bicycle <br> <br>
 </td>  </tr>
 </table>